 This option allows users to specify the desired coordinate that they wish to navigate to.
 This is ideal for those navigating to a known point (e.g. SAR operations).

 Create A Route

 The newest of the Navigation features is called Create a Route.
 This tool allows you to navigate along a series of lines that form your route until you reach your destination.
 When you click Create a Route, you will immediately be prompted to draw your route using the Draw and Measure tool.
+You are able to tap on the screen to create a point on the trail.
+From there you can pan around to draw the route.
+If you make a mistake you are able to use the undo function (back arrow).
 Once this has been drawn, you will be asked if you would like to navigate this route.

 You will notice that you will be guided to join your route at the closest node to your current location.
 You will then navigate through from here.
 There is an option in the Navigation Settings that forces the route navigation to take you to each point on the route in turn and not the optimal route which may skip one segment based on your current position.